Last Updated: November 03, 2023

 - Test-takers' ears should be visible at all times.
 It should not be covered by their hair, a hat, or anything else.

-- Avoid jewelry and other hair accessories.
+- The candidate should dress appropriately and avoid jewelry and other hair accessories.

 Steps to take before the Test